-- Select a suitable jugular venous access route on either the right or left side depending upon the patient's size or anatomy, operator's preference, or location of venous thrombosis.
-(The right jugular vein is preferred). - Prior to use, remove the retrieval sheaths from their packaging and flush them with heparinized s suitable isotonic solution. - Prepare all other procedure components according to the manufacturers' Instructions for Use - Perform a venacavagram in the AP and lateral views to determine the orientation and configuration of the filter, aking care not to disrupt the filter while crossing through.
-Also, use the appropriate technique to determine hat the filter, the jugular retrieval route, and distal IVC are free of thrombus. - 5 Select the appropriate loop diameter size of the intravascular snare - Assemble the intravascular snare according to the Instructions for Use provided by its manufacturer. - Assemble the components of both retrieval sheaths and ensure all components are flushed - Carefully advance the guidewi is not positioned there already. rire into the IVC under fluoroscopic guidance such that it is caudal to the filter if it - Introduce and advance the 11F retrieval sheath with dilator over the guidewire.
-9 - 10.
+- Select a suitable jugular venous access route on either the right or left side depending upon the patie anatomy, operator's preference, or location of venous thrombosis.
+(The right jugular vein is preferred) 1. ent's size or - Prior to use, remove the retrieval sheaths from their packaging and flush them with heparinized saline or suitable isotonic solution.
+2. - Prepare all other procedure components according to the manufacture urers' Instructions for Use - Perform a venacavagram in the AP and lateral views to determine the orientation and configuration of the filter, taking care not to disrupt the filter while crossing through.
+Also, use the appropriate technique to determine that the filter, the jugular retrieval route, and distal IVC are free of thrombus.
+4. - 5.
+Select the appropriate loop diameter size of the intravascular snare.
+6. - Assemble the intravascular snare according to the Instructions for Use provided by its manufacturer. - Assemble the components of both retrieval sheaths and ensure all components are flushed.
+7 - Carefully advance the guidewire into the IVC under fluoroscopic guidance such that it is caudal to the filter if it is not positioned there already.
+8. a - Introduce and advance the 11F retrieval sheath with dilator over the guidewire - 10.
 Remove the 11F dilator.
-Introduce and advance the 9F retrieval sheath with dilator over the guidewire s that the tip of the sheath is approximately 3cm cephalad to the filter snare hook. - 11.
-Remove the guidewire and dilator. - 12.
-Insert and advance the intravascular snare assembly through the 9F retrieval sheath until it protrudes out such that the marker band of the snare catheter is cephalad to the filter snare hook. - 13.
-The retrieval of the DENALI® Filter using an intravascular snare is illustrated below.
+Introduce and advance the 9F retrieval sheath with dilator over the guidewire such that the tip of the sheath is approximately 3cm cephalad to the filter snare hook. - 11.
+Remove the guidewire and dilator. - Insert and advance the intravascular snare assembly through the 9F retrieval sheath until it protrudes out such that the marker band of the snare catheter is cephalad to the filter snare hook. - 13.
+The retrieval of the DENALI® Filter uvsing an intravascular snare is illustrated below.